Fepozopo/termagick/README.md

 This repo includes helper scripts in the `scripts/` directory to make building and installing more portable across systems that use Homebrew or system packages.

 - `scripts/build.sh`: Detects ImageMagick via `pkg-config` (prefers `MagickWand-7.Q16HDRI`), falls back to Homebrew Cellar heuristics, sets `CGO_CFLAGS`/`CGO_LDFLAGS`, and builds a binary into `./bin/` named `termagick-<os>-<arch>`.
-- `scripts/install.sh`: Similar detection logic; sets `CGO_*` env vars and runs `go install github.com/Fepozopo/termagick@latest`.
-When it detects a Homebrew Cellar path it will offer to register the library directory with the system linker (`ldconfig`) so the runtime loader can find `libMagickWand-7`.
+- `scripts/install.sh`: Similar detection logic; sets `CGO_*` env vars and runs `go install github.com/Fepozopo/termagick/cmd/termagick@latest`.
+When it detects a Homebrew Cellar path or a valid `pkg-config` library directory it will offer to register the library directory with the system loader (`ldconfig`) so the runtime loader can find `libMagickWand-7`.

+The installer writes a loader config file at `/etc/ld.so.conf.d/termagick-imagemagick.conf` when you approve registration.
+If detection fails the script prompts you to provide the correct ImageMagick library directory and it verifies the directory contains `libMagickWand-7.Q16HDRI` or `libMagickCore-7.Q16HDRI` before registering.

 Environment overrides and verification